TALIS (Teaching and Learning International Survey)

 teaching beliefs and practices; school leadership and climate.

-How: Conducted under the auspices of the IEA; managed within New Zealand by the Ministry of Education.
+How: Conducted under the auspices of the OECD (Organisation for Economic Co-operation and Development), managed within New Zealand by the Ministry of Education.

 Where: More than 40 countries in 2017 and 2018.